Time evolution and the Schr\"odinger equation on time dependent quantum graphs: Generalizations and applications

+More generally, for any eigenstate $\psi_{n}$ of the star graph there exists a finite collection $\left\{ \ell_{j}\right\} _{j=1}^{N}$ of lines through the origin along which $\psi_{n}$ is degenerate.
+In this case, the same argument shows that the geometric phase will be equal to $\pi$ times the sum of winding numbers of the path around the given lines.
+For an arbitrary graph, the computation of the geometric phase is more complicated, since the subset $D$ of the parameter space $\mathbb{R}_{+}^{\left|\mathcal{E}\right|}$ such that $\psi_{n}$ is degenerate might be substantially harder to compute (by Wigner and Von-Neumann, it is generically a subset of codimension two).
+As before, the possible values for the geometric phase will be determined by the topology of the space $\mathbb{R}_{+}^{\left|\mathcal{E}\right|}-D$.

-We are obliged to Professor Michael Berry for explaining the physical origin of the magnetic phase.
-Thanks are due to Professor Kirill Cherednichenko for his continuous interest, and for pointing out the similarity between the boundary conditions in the present problem and the corresponding conditions which hold for graphs with variable properties which appear in the study of composite conductors.
-We also thank Lior Alon for some interesting discussions about the behavior of the phase near degenerate states.
-One of us (US) thanks the University of Bath for the hospitality while holding a David Parkin Professorship (September 2021- March 2022).
+We shall mention that an equivalent computation of the geometric phase can be obtained by replacing the parameter space $\mathbb{R}_{+}^{\left|\mathcal{E}\right|}$ with a different one, known as the \emph{secular manifold}.
+The secular manifold can be thought of as a quotient of our original parameter space, which takes into account the invariance of our system under scaling of the edges (For a thorough introduction to the secular manifold, see \cite{AloBanBer_cmp18,Alon_PhDThesis}).
+Such a computation for a star graph was recently done by Lior Alon \cite{Alona} independently of the authors.
+The advantage of this approach is that it reduces the computation of the geometric phase to that of a single monodromy for all eigenstates $\psi_{n}$.
+The drawback of this approach is that the given path that the edge lengths complete in parameter space is harder to express. \begin{acknowledgement*} We are grateful to Professor Michael Berry for explaining the physical origin of the magnetic phase.
+Thanks are due to Professor Kirill Cherednichenko for his continuous interest, and for pointing out the similarity between the boundary conditions in this work and the ones corresponding to graphs consisting of composite conductors.
+We also thank Lior Alon for very helpful discussions which helped understanding the geometric phase, and to Gregory Berkolaiko for extremely helpful remarks which corrected and improved this work.
+We also appreciate the important and useful comments made by the referees.
+US thanks the University of Bath for the hospitality while holding a David Parkin Professorship (September 2021- March 2022), and GS thanks the Weizmann Institute for the hospitality while visiting during 2022-2023. \end{acknowledgement*}